 201 Intermediate French (4).
-F. Further training in oral and written French, study of the structure of the language, and practice in speaking, listening, reading, and writing.
+E Further training in oral and written French, study of the structure of the language, and practice in speaking, listening, reading, and writing.
 Mr. G. Fetzer.

 202 Intermediate French (4).
-F, S. Further training in spoken and written French, study of the structure of the language, and practice in listening, reading and writing.
+F and S. This course provides further training in spoken and written French, the study of the structure of the language, practice in listening, reading, and writing, and continuing study of francophone cultures.
+This final course in the four-course sequence provides insights into the historical, cultural, sociological, and faith contexts that have shaped the French language.
+Completion of French 202 (or French 123) satisfies the foreign language core requirement.
 Mr. G. Fetzer, Mr. O. Selles.

 215 Advanced Conversation (3).
-F. This course is designed to develop advanced oral comprehension skills as well as continuing competence in spoken French through exercises, drills, conversation in class and in small groups.
-Prerequisite: 123, 202, or the equivalent.
+F. This course is designed to develop advanced oral comprehension skills, as well as continuing competence in spoken French through exercises, drills, conversation in class, and in small groups.
+Prerequisite: French 123, 202, or the equivalent.
 Ms. J. Vos-Camy.

 216 Advanced Grammar and Composition (3).
 S. Systematic study of advanced grammar and composition.
-Prerequisite: 123, 202, or the equivalent.
+Prerequisite: French 123, 202, or the equivalent.
 Mr. O. Selles.

 315 Advanced Stylistics and Phonetics (3).
 S. For teacher education candidates and for students who wish to increase fluency in oral and written French.
 Continued study of selected areas of the French language, such as grammar, pronunciation, vocabulary, stylistics, and the written dissertation.
-Prerequisite: 216, or the equivalent.
-Not offered 2000-01.
+Prerequisite: French 216 or the equivalent.
+Not offered 2001-02.

 356 Foreign Language Education in the Elementary School (3).
 I. Theory and practice of foreign language teaching in the elementary school.
-Study of language skill development, second language acquisition, methodologies, curriculum and programs.
-Elective but required for K-12 endorsement.
+Study of language skill development, second language acquisition, methodologies, curriculum, and programs.
+Elective, but required for K-12 endorsement.
 If elected, to be taken prior to Education 346 (Directed Teaching) and French 359 (Seminar in Teaching).
-Ms. E. Greenway.
+Staff.

 359 Seminar in Principles and Practices in Secondary French Teaching (3).
 S. A course in perspectives on, principles of, and practices in the teaching of French on the secondary level.
 This course should be taken concurrently with Education 349: Directed Teaching.
-Before taking this course, students must pass the French Department proficiency test and complete Education 301 and 303.
+Before taking this course, students must pass the French Department proficiency test, and complete Education 301 and 303.
 Ms. I. Konyndyk.